conjurer-rich/fast-flow-flywheel/pages/toolkit/toolkit-starter-kit.md

 Your on-ramp to building momentum.

-A curated set of practical tools, templates, and insights to help you uncover friction, align teams, and take the first steps toward faster flow—without waiting for permission or launching a reorg.
+A curated set of practical tools, templates, and insights to help you uncover friction, align teams, and take the first steps toward faster flow, without waiting for permission or launching a reorg.

 ## Who is this for?